AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-03-07-setting-width-and-height-on-images/index.md

 ---
-title: Always Set a Width and Height on Your Images
+title: Set a Width and Height on Images to Reduce Layout Shifts
 description: Dimensionless images can cause layout shifts as they load, hurting your page's performance.
 By setting a width and height on images, you allow the browser to initialize an aspect ratio for those images and minimize layout shifts.
 keywords: [setting width and height on images, setting an image's width and height, width and height, layout shifts]
 categories: [webperf, images, aspect-ratio, html]